StoneT2000/rl-ts/README.md

 ```

 `numjs` has not been updated on the npm registry for a while unfortunately so `npm i numjs` will likely not work.
+## Comparisons with Other Libraries

+There are a rare few popular reinforcement learning libraries in javascript. https://github.com/janhuenermann/neurojs, https://github.com/karpathy/reinforcejs are two of the most popular ones (by GitHub stars) and there are an assortment of smaller libraries implementing individual algorithms, environements etc. on npm.

+What makes rl-ts stands out is that its much more comprehensive, with many more baseline algorithms and tools at your disposal.
+Moreover, algorithms are built on top of tensorflow and are built to be state of the art based on the work from researchers at OpenAI and DeepMind, making rl-ts blazingly fast compared to other libraries.

+Moreover, it comes packaged with a standard environment class along with integrated environments you can instantly run algorithms on.
+Too often other libraries don't provide environments, leading to users having to write their own unique environment code, making it more difficult to establish benchmarks and produce reproducible code.

+For a full list of benchmarking tests comparing rl-ts with neurojs and reinforcejs see: WIP

 ## Development